User GuideWorkflows

 Example

-copinance research run AAPL --workflow fundamentals --timeframe long_term
+copinance analyze stock AAPL --timeframe long_term

 Choosing a Workflow